YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBSTARCMP
 --------------------

-DBSTARCMP, DBSTARCMP xxxx Star record has nonzero compression count
+DBSTARCMP, xxxx Star record has nonzero compression count

 Run Time Warning: This indicates that a block certification or DSE integrity check failed on xxxx.
 Block xxxx contains a record at offset yyyy that should be a star key; however, it has a non-zero compression count.

 Action: Report this database structure error to the group responsible for database integrity at your operation.

 ----------------
 DBSTARSIZ